Mar 19, 2020

 3. Heat oven.
 Heat oven to 400ºF (200ºC).

 4. Add the dough to the pan.
-First, rub a 12-inch cake pan, deep dish pan or cast-iron frying pan with the remaining olive oil then, spread out the pizza dough.
+First, rub a 12-inch cake pan, deep dish pizza pan or cast-iron frying pan with the remaining olive oil then, spread out the pizza dough.
 Next, use your hands to push the pizza dough in the pan so that the dough reaches about 1½-inches up the side of the pan.

 5. Cook the sausage.
 Heat a medium nonstick skillet over medium heat and add the sausage to the pan, using a spatula to break it up into small pieces.
 Sauté until cooked through, stirring occasionally, about 5 minutes.